diablodale/dp.docs/docs/_max/attributes/skelcompute.md

 CUDA and TensorRT have additional download requirements.
 Consult your plugin setup documentation for details.

-> :memo: The second parameter of `@skelcompute` is the name of the device or
+> 📝 The second parameter of `@skelcompute` is the name of the device or
 > the numeric index (starting with 0) of the device. *Name* of the device is recommended.
 > The index may change because the Windows Graphics Performance Preference default
 > is "Let Windows decide".
 Windows may decide to change the order of GPUs and therefore